 All event materials, handouts, signage, displays, gifts, registration tables, name badges and more must be ready for the event.

-Warning: Speakers sometimes change slides the night before and provide new presentations that need to be added to the power point 10 minutes prior to the event.
+Warning: Speakers sometimes change slides the night before and provide new presentations that need to be added to the powerpoint 10 minutes before the event.

 After you’ve prepared, it’s time for the seminar.
 Expect the following: